-WMU's investment policy conforms to state statutes.
+WMU's investment policy conforms to the restrictions outlined in KFS 66.480.
 WMU deposits its funds in banks insured by FDIC.
 Investments include short term cash securities and United States backed securities.
 Collateral is required for all deposits in excess of FDIC at 100% of the carrying amount at the bank.
 Collateral consists of obligations of the United States and Kentucky municipal bonds.